openbmc/libmctp/docs/bindings/vendor-astlpc.md

 ## Terms and Definitions

+### Baseline Transmission Unit (BTU)

+Defined by the MCTP base specification as the smallest maximum packet size all MCTP-compliant endpoints must accept.

 ### Keyboard Controller Style Interface (KCS)

 A set of bit definitions, and operation of the registers typically used in